pachterlab/monod_examples/manuscript_computation/readme.md

 * `Fig4`: Folder containing scripts to generate subplots for Figure 4.
   * `mc240513_allen_B08_fit.py` to  fit Allen sample B08 cell types with different models to compare biophysical models.
   * `modelComparisonAllen.py` to extract metrics of model comparison from fits.
-  * `modelComparisonsAllen_analysis.ipynb' to further compare models and generate figures.
+  * `modelComparisonsAllen_analysis.ipynb` to further compare models and generate figures.

 * `Fig5`: Folder containing scripts to generate subplots for Figure 5.